learn-co-students/javascript-objects-bootcamp-prep-000/README.md

 meals[sweetMeal] // 'cake'
 ```

+> **Note:** In JavaScript, when we name variables and functions, we use the 'camelCase'
+naming convention.
+That is to say - if a variable or function is named using a single word,
+that word starts with a lowercase letter.
+If multiple words are used, every subsequent word
+after the first starts with a capitalized letter. `sweetMeal` is an example of this.
+We will
+see more examples in a moment.
+Keep this in mind as tests will often expect this convention
+as well!

 Lest it seem like we can only add new things, we can update existing key-value pairs by using the key:

 ``` javascript